 Since its establishment, Georadar has internationally pioneered many surface and underground applications of GPR.
-As noted above, an innovative staff member at QDMR's Central Queensland Regional Office persuaded his colleagues to consider using GPR and Georadar to identify the defects in the Cattle Creek Bridge project.
-The office had become interested in radar technology after its involvement in addressing the problem of collapsed trenches at Rockhampton Airport in 1975.
-The solution was to drill at 750mm intervals along the length of the runway to identify the location of the sub-surface collapse zones.
+As noted above, an 'innovation champion' at ODMR's Central Oueensland Regional Office persuaded his colleagues to consider using GPR and Georadar to identify the defects in the Cattle Creek Bridge project.
+This champion had become interested in radar technology after his involvement in addressing the problem of collapsed trenches at Rockhampton Airport in 1975.
+The solution was to drill at 750 millimetre intervals along the length of the runway to identify the location of the sub-surface collapse zones.
 The inefficiencies of the approach encouraged his interest in non-invasive, non-destructive methods of identifying hidden defects.
+He began to read widely across scientific literature and later encountered Georadar, commissioning them to perform several survey projects using low-frequency GPR to investigate deep geological targets.

-Georadar had been working to develop the more challenging highfrequency GPR technology for over nine years before the Cattle Creek Bridge project.
-They consider the Cattle Creek Bridge a fortuitous opportunity for real-world application and testing of new technology, noting however, that 'luck favours the well-prepared mind'.
+Georadar had been working to develop the more challenging high-frequency GPR technology for over nine years before the Cattle Creek Bridge project.
+They consider the Cattle Creek Bridge a fortuitous opportunity for real-world application and testing of new technology, noting however, that 'luck favours the wellprepared mind'.
 They first used pre-cursors of the high-frequency GPR technology to test the concrete shell structures of the Opera House in 1992.
 They realised then the need for significantly improved resolution to increase the accuracy of defect identification.
 Over subsequent years, several individuals and organisations, including international scientists and antennae manufacturers, worked with Georadar to develop the technology.